-Prior to this, any changes to the energy savings calculations should be communicated to us as soon as these are identified.
-These figures are often updated following completion of detailed designs, since changes to the energy savings figures may result in a lower eligible grant value, requiring a higher contribution from your public sector body to complete the project to the agreed scope.
+Prior to this, any changes to the energy savings calculations should be communicated as soon as these are identified.
+These figures are often updated following completion of detailed designs.
+Changes to the energy savings figures may result in a lower eligible grant value, requiring a higher contribution from your organisation to complete the project to the agreed scope.
 Higher costs following design changes or tender returns may also impact your decision to proceed with the project if additional capital is required.

-Updated energy saving calculations should be provided in an unlocked Excel spreadsheet and must include all measures from the project scope including low carbon heating and energy efficiency measures.
+Updated energy saving calculations should be provided in an unlocked Excel spreadsheet and must include all measures from the project scope including zero direct emissions heating system(s) and energy efficiency measures.
 The values in the energy saving calculations should match your most recent application form, with a revised version provided if necessary.